daftspunk/pond/PHP-DEPLOYER.md

 Parameters explained:

-* `update` - boolean, required, determines whether it's a create or update operation.
+* `update` - boolean, required.
+Determines whether it's a create or update operation.
-* `projectDirectoryName` - string, required, project directory name on the server.
+* `projectDirectoryName` - string, required.
+Project directory name on the server.
-* `environmentDirectoryName` - string, required, environment directory name on the server.
+* `environmentDirectoryName` - string, required.
+Environment directory name on the server.
-* `localProjectPath` - string, required, path to the local project directory.
+* `localProjectPath` - string, required.
+Path to the local project directory.
+* `permissions` - object, required.
+Contains permission masks.
+Must have the following properties:
+    * `directory` - string, required.
+Directory permission mask.
+    * `file` - string, required.
+Files permission mask.
+    * `config` - string, required.
+Configuration files permission mask.
 * `updateComponents` - array, required for updates, ignored for new deployments.
+Lists components to deploy.
     * `core` - boolean, whether to update the core.
     * `plugins` - boolean or array, whether to update all plugins or names of plugins to update.
     * `themes` - boolean or array, whether to update all themes or names of themes to update.
     * `media` - boolean, whether to update media files.
 * `configTemplates` - JSON object, required for new deployments.
 See the `/configure` operation below.
-* `buildTag` - string, optional build tag string to associate with the deployment, max len: 50.
+* `buildTag` - string, optional.
+Build tag to associate with the deployment, max len: 50.

 ## POST /configure